 Internal Customer Service – The Key To Keeping Your People Engaged and Onboard

-As I was thinking about attracting and keeping good employees, in today’s crazy economy I realized that the primary reason businesses lose their employees is due to managers who do not treat their team members as customers.
-It is like being in long-term relationship where couples take each other for granted and fail to be nice to each other.
+As I was thinking about attracting and keeping good employees in today’s crazy economy, I realized that the primary reason businesses lose their employees is due to managers who do not treat their team members as customers.
+It is like being in a long-term relationship where couples take each other for granted and fail to be nice to each other.
 I hope you find my article useful and be able to apply it in many areas of your life.
-I like to think that, if we considered all our relationships as though they were with a customer, we would be living in a better world with less worries and concerns.
+I like to think that, if we considered all our relationships as though they were with a customer, we would be living in a better world with fewer worries and concerns.

 Is the foundation on which businesses are created